ggfincke/hopper/docs/SCHEMA.md

 ## Conventions & Notes

 - Types: `uuid`, `string`, `integer`, `decimal`, `timestamp`, `boolean` as shown in the ERD.
-- Money fields: consider a consistent precision/scale (e.g., decimal(10,2)).
+- Money fields: use decimal(12,2) per current Product implementation.
 - Status fields: document expected values in application code or enums.
 - Indexes: foreign keys and unique keys should be indexed for performance.
 - Naming: snake_case table names and columns; pluralized table names per ERD.